 When importing raw materials from China to the European Union, one must know all the applicable requirements.
-Various permits will or will not apply to your product depending on raw material.
+Various permits will or will not apply to your product, depending on the raw material.
 For example, if you’d like to import steel from China, you need to remember that an additional payment of the anti-dumping duty will be applied.
 It’s been implemented to restrict importing Chinese steel to the EU and reduce competition for the European manufacturers of this raw material.

 Keep in mind that looking for raw materials suppliers on the Internet is often pointless.
 Most likely, you’ll have to plan a trip to China and, for example, attend trade fairs.
-In this way, you can get acquainted with the suppliers’ offers and check their goods’ quality.
+This way, you can get acquainted with the suppliers’ offers and check their goods’ quality.
 It’s also an excellent opportunity to converse with a seller face-to-face, negotiate, and establish a business relationship.

 If you decide to import many products, find goods that will benefit you.
-Remember that apart from the costs of your products, you also must consider the costs of quality control, transportation, or customs clearance.
+Remember that apart from the costs of your products, you also must consider the costs of quality control, transportation, and customs clearance.
 If you’re looking for the cheapest products in China, stay aware of the competition that will often sell goods for non-favorable prices.
 Thus, analyze the competition, your potential recipients, and their needs, and search for high-margin products.

 Furthermore, many products imported from China require accordance with the European Union’s directives.
 It can be complicated, especially when importing goods classified as dangerous.

-Before importing from China, you need to assess your budget and adjust interesting products accordingly.
+Before importing from China, you must assess your budget and adjust interesting products accordingly.
 In the case of a low budget, don’t look for expensive unit goods.
 Instead, try finding a suitable niche.
 Think about how you can upgrade your product and what to add to it to differentiate yourself from the competition.

 What not to import from China? – Summary